Rutgers Preparatory School: Lower School

-Students in Lower School grade Pre-k to 3rd grade partake in music class twice a week for 30 minutes.
+Students in Lower School Pre-K to 3rd grade partake in music class twice a week for 30 minutes.
 4th and 5th graders participate "Musical Performance" class daily.
 Music Performance classes include Band, Choir, and Orchestra and the student chooses which class they would prefer to take.
 At the end of the year, 5th and 6th graders also participate in a concert at the end of the year were they show off some of the music they were working on.

 Middle school

 Once in Middle School, all students still must take Band, Choir, or Orchestra, but the class only occurs 3 days a week.
-Middle school students also participate in 2 concerts throughout the year, once in the Winter, and again in the Spring.
+Middle School students also participate in 2 concerts throughout the year, once in the Winter, and again in the Spring.
 The Upper School also participates in the concerts with them.
 Band Choir, and Orchestra all participate in separate concerts.
-In addition, Middle school band students may also participate in middle school Jazz Band, which takes place once a week during the study hall period and is invite only.
+In addition, Middle School band students may also participate in Middle School Jazz Band, which takes place once a week during the study hall period and is invite only.